currinjs/CurrinJS/aio/content/guide/npm-packages.md

 # Npm Packages

-Angular applications and Angular itself depend upon features and functionality provided by a variety of third-party packages.
+Currin applications and Currin itself depend upon features and functionality provided by a variety of third-party packages.
 These packages are maintained and installed with the Node Package Manager (<a href="https://docs.npmjs.com/">npm</a>).

 <div class="l-sub-section">

-Node.js and npm are essential to Angular development.
+Node.js and npm are essential to Currin development.

 <a href="https://docs.npmjs.com/getting-started/installing-node" title="Installing Node.js and updating npm">
 Get them now</a> if they're not already installed on your machine.